Winterports Travel Insurance

 This was formerly the E111 and pays a proportion of the costs of emergency medical treatment in National Hospitals in the EU.
 In France for instance it pays 80%.
 Without it insurance premiums would be double so it is doing its job in aiding travel and tourism.

-It's biggest failing is the word ‘Insurance' in the name, it is not, it compliments Wintersports and Travel Insurance which covers the whole risk including repatriation, other medical costs, Liability etc.
+It's biggest failing is the word ‘Insurance' in the name, it is not, it compliments Wintersports and Travel Insurance which covers the whole risk including repatriation, other medical costs, liability etc.

 Carte Neige